 Global wealth will increase over time as CO2 emissions are reduced.
 The value placed upon each terrametric will determine the amount of wealth generated by its improvement interval.
 The assessment of what measures are the most important to preserving natural balance will be established at the beginning prior to monetary revaluation and can be modified with the agreement of all three governing bodies.
 CO2 emissions reductions may, for example, generate significant wealth for everyone in the world as the value of each interval will be set rather high—a reflection of the importance of this one terrametric.

 Areas of human development will naturally coalesce into interconnected nodes without sprawl that allow for the greatest contiguous areas of undisturbed nature.
 This is because eventually there are limits to the actions humans can take to regenerate virgin land.
-Once the marginal benefit of human intervention has passed for an area of land it is best left alone in order to generate the most environmental wealth.
+Once the marginal benefit of human intervention has passed for an area of land it is best left to its wild devices in order to generate the most environmental wealth.

 Key performance indicators will be tracked in relation to pre-industrial levels.
 An asymptotic relationship will be established between the relative measure of additional wealth and the interval improvements in the system.
 After 200 years of the new economy, when much of the damage done by humankind that can be repaired has been repaired (we will never be able to bring back the millions of extinct species), the incremental changes will become smaller and the value of each will become greater.
 This asymptotic relationship to wealth and the environment will ensure that we can effectively reach a steady state of habitation where the number of planet Earths we require can reach and remain sustainably at 1.0.
 This transition can be fine tuned by the deposit multiplier that is established for central banks.
 As this number moves from where it is today (around 80%) to less than 1%, the terrametric standard has an increasingly greater regulatory role on new wealth creation.
 At the point where we have reached a steady state and an Earth system in balance, even the smallest gesture of measurable environmental regeneration will generate an enormous amount of wealth for an ecoregion’s human stewards.